TanStack/query/README.md

   - Receives the following variables in the order that they are provided:
     - Query Key Variables
     - Optional Query Variables passed after the key and before the query function
-    - \*\*Optionally, the single variable returned from the `getFetchMore` function, used to fetch the next page
+    - Optionally, the single variable returned from the `getFetchMore` function, used to fetch the next page
   - Must return a promise that will either resolves data or throws an error.
-- `getFetchMore: Function | Boolean`
+- `getFetchMore: Function(lastPage, allPages) => fetchMoreVariable | Boolean`
-  - When new data is received for this query, this function receives both the last page of the infinite list of data and the full
+  - When new data is received for this query, this function receives both the last page of the infinite list of data and the full array of all pages.
+  - It should return a **single variable** that will be passed as the last optional parameter to your query function
 - `manual: Boolean`
   - Set this to `true` to disable automatic refetching when the query mounts or changes query keys.
   - To refetch the query, use the `refetch` method returned from the `useQuery` instance.